It is the best fruit Christmas cake I have ever tasted, really moist and so tasty. Great with a piece of tasty Lancashire and a small port.

 - 1/2 level teaspoon cinnamon – HE139

 - 1 teaspoon coffee

 - Prepare a cake tin 8” x 8” by lining with baking parchment.
 Soak the dried fruits in boiling water for a few minutes and then drain.
 Soften butter and cream together with the sugar then add the zest of lemon and orange.
 Add beaten eggs and mix in the treacle.

 - Add the flour, cocoa powder, spices and nuts and fold in the drained fruits and mixed peel with either Sherry, Rum or Brandy and a little milk and the coffee.
 Bake in oven 150 degrees C, 300 degrees F or Gas mark 2 for 3 – 4 hours.
 It’s ready when a knitting needle inserted into the cake comes out clean.

 - Transfer to a cooling rack and put in a tin when cold.
 I then make a few holes in the cake with the knitting needle and ‘feed’ the cake every few days by pouring over some brandy or rum.

-**you will need to blanch these almonds before using by simply popping into boiling water for a couple of minutes and the skins will slip off easily.*
+*you may need to blanch your almonds before using, to remove their skin or husk.
+Do so by simply popping into boiling water for a couple of minutes and the skins will easily slip off.